 Under-Represented Racial and Ethnic Groups (URG) Faculty Development Program

-The URG Faculty Development Program is a longitudinal leadership and career development program for faculty members from under-represented racial and ethnic groups* (URG) on the BU Medical Campus (Schools of Medicine, Public Health, and Dentistry).
+The Under-Represented Racial and Ethnic Groups Faculty Development Program (URG) is a longitudinal leadership and career development program for faculty members from under-represented racial and ethnic groups on the BU Medical Campus (Schools of Medicine, Public Health, and Dentistry).
 The program uses self-reflection and assessment, experiential learning, and peer and senior mentorship to provide faculty with the tools necessary to navigate a successful career in academic health sciences, and to foster leadership skills that enable participants to positively affect change from where they stand.

 Faculty from Under-Represented Racial and Ethnic Groups* (URG) at BUMC

-- Monthly meetings for 1.5 hours from October to June on Thursday afternoons (4:30 – 6pm)
+- Sessions are 1.5 hours from October to June on Thursday afternoons (4:30 – 6pm)

 - Participants commit to actively participate in at least 7 of the 9 sessions